What is pinnaplasty?

-Pinnaplasty is performed under local or general anaesthetic, depending on the age of the patient.
+Pinnaplasty is performed under general anaesthetic, however some surgons may offer the procedure under local anaesthetic depending on the age of the patient.
 The operation usually takes about one to two hours.
 The surgeon will make a cut to the back of the ear and peel off some skin from the cartilage.
 The shape of the cartilage is changed so that the ear is closer to the head.
 The doctor can also correct the symmetry of the ears.
-The wounds are then closed with stitches and a dressing is applied.
+The wounds are then closed with dissolvable stitches and a dressing is applied.

 There is a newer technique known as incisionless otoplasty to treat prominent ears, which involves scoring the cartilage through the ear skin using a needle.
 No incision is made.
 There is not a lot of evidence about the long-term quality of this procedure.